EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # IANA Considerations {#iana}

+## EDHOC Cipher Suites Registry

+IANA has created a new registry titled "EDHOC Cipher Suites".

+TODO

+## EDHOC Message Type Registry

+IANA has created a new registry titled "EDHOC Message Type".

+TODO

 ## The Well-Known URI Registry

 IANA has added the well-known URI 'edhoc' to the Well-Known URIs registry.